 Experienced djembe teacher Tara Tucker (below, centre) teaches West African drumming at various arts centres and community spaces in and around Hobart, including the Moonah Arts Centre, Kickstart Arts, the South Hobart Community Centre, the Bahai Centre of Learning, Sandown Pavilion, Fern Tree Community Hall and the Kingston Beach Hall.

 If you’re feeling the call of the drum, sign up for a class.
-There are drums available for you at class if you don’t have your own, and also drums for sale.
-Feel free to call or text Tara on 0432 399 332
+There are drums available for you if you don’t have your own, and also drums for sale.
+Call or text Tara on 0432 399 332

 In class, the emphasis is on:

 * Learning basic foundation rhythms that will ease you into djembe drumming

 * Becoming comfortable drumming with others and working as a group

 * Learn the correct sitting position and posture for playing djembe

 * Learn how to produce the 3 sounds: bass, tone and slap